Mitsubishi Minica: Eighth generation

 The enlarged eighth-generation Minica was introduced in October 1998 to take advantage of the new regulations, as a pair of three-door and five-door sedans with torsion beam rear suspension and optional four-wheel drive, with the only available engine the 657 cc three-cylinder single overhead cam unit, now equipped with four valves per cylinder.
 A lean-burn variant, using Mitsubishi's "Vertical Vortex" system, lowered fuel economy and CO_{2} emissions by about 10 percent even though the new model was somewhat heavier.

 A five-door MPV built on this platform but with a four-cylinder double overhead cam five-valve-per-cylinder turbocharged engine, known as the "Mitsubishi Toppo BJ" was also introduced.
 Front-wheel-drive models carry the H42 chassis code, four-wheel-drives are H47.
 This is followed by an "A" for passenger models and a "V" for commercials.
 This generation was exported in small numbers as the Mitsubishi Minica Towny, being sold in Singapore, Hong Kong, and some Caribbean markets.

 In January 1999, the retrostyled Town Bee version of this generation of Minica and the "Mitsubishi Toppo BJ Wide" were introduced.
 In October 1999, a 659 cc four-cylinder single overhead cam four-valve-per-cylinder turbocharged engine was introduced, and in December 1999, a limited edition of 50 "Mitsubishi Pistachios" with a 1094 cc double overhead cam four-valve-per-cylinder direct-injection engine was made available only to organizations working to protect the environment.
 In October 2001, a five-door wagon version of the Minica was introduced as the Mitsubishi eK Wagon, and now serves as Mitsubishi's primary product in the "kei" class.
 Passenger versions were discontinued in 2007, while the models intended for commercial use continued to be built until 2011.

-The Mitsubishi eK is a kei-car which is the successor of the Minica.
+The Mitsubishi eK is a kei-car which is the direct successor of the Minica.